apache/pulsar/site2/website-next/versioned_docs/version-2.7.3/adaptors-spark.md

 import TabItem from '@theme/TabItem';

-The Spark Streaming receiver for Pulsar is a custom receiver that enables Apache [Spark Streaming](https://spark.apache.org/streaming/) to receive data from Pulsar.
+The Spark Streaming receiver for Pulsar is a custom receiver that enables Apache [Spark Streaming](https://spark.apache.org/streaming/) to receive raw data from Pulsar.

-An application can receive data in [Resilient Distributed Dataset](https://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) (RDD) format via the Spark Streaming Pulsar receiver and can process it in a variety of ways.
+An application can receive data in [Resilient Distributed Dataset](https://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) (RDD) format via the Spark Streaming receiver and can process it in a variety of ways.

 ## Prerequisites